-Kourtney Kardashian Is The Only One Of Her Sisters Who Didn’t Make The Maxim Hot 100 List
+Kourtney Kardashian Is The Only One Of Her Sisters Who Didn’t Make The ‘Maxim’ Hot 100 List

 — Khloé (@khloekardashian) June 14, 2018

 Although Kourtney Kardashian has not spoken out about being the only Kardashian/Jenner sister left off of the list.
 Khloe Kardashian spoke out about being included.
-“WOW!
-Thank you

 @MaximMag!
 I’m so inspired by all of these smart, beautiful, incredible women, my sisters included, and honored to be featured alongside them,” she wrote via Twitter on Thursday.

-In a promo for the brand new season of Keeping Up with the Kardashians, Kourtney Kardashian is seen asking Kendall Jenner if she sees what people online say when comparing her and her sister, seeming hurt by something that was said.
+In a promo for the brand new season of Keeping Up With the Kardashians, as reported by the Inquisitr, Kourtney Kardashian is seen asking Kendall Jenner if she sees what people online say when comparing her and her sister, seeming hurt by something that was said.
 It remains to be seen if Kourt will speak out about the Maxim snub, or just let it go.